georgecook92/StirAPI/README.md

 # Stir
-Stir Recipe Blog
+Stir Recipe Blog API

-Starter code for blogging platform - university thesis project
+Starter API for blogging platform - university thesis project - served on Heroku through https://stirapi.herokuapp.com/ (Nothing to see at this route).

+Using Mongoose for the MongoDB work, express for setting up the server.